Women, Race and Class

 Women, Race and Class is a 1981 book by the American academic and author Angela Davis.
 It contains Marxist feminist analysis of gender, race and class.
-The third book written by Davis, it covers U.S. history from the slave trade and abolitionism movements to the women's liberation movements which began in the 1960s.
+The third book written by Davis, it covers U.S. history from the slave trade and abolitionism movements to the women's liberation movements that began in the 1960s.

 Background

-Angela Davis was born in Alabama, United States, in 1944 as the oldest of four children in a black middle-class family.
+Angela Davis was born in Alabama, United States, in 1944, as the oldest of four children in a black middle-class family.
 She was an activist from an early age, inspired by female parental figures who opposed the Jim Crow laws, and became involved with socialist groups and Marxism–Leninism.
 She attended Brandeis University, majoring in French.
 She later studied under the philosopher Herbert Marcuse and joined the Black Panther Party and Communist Party USA in the late 1960s.
 After completing a master's degree, she began teaching philosophy at the University of California, Los Angeles.
 She was repeatedly fired over her political beliefs and jailed for two years for purchasing guns later used by revolutionary Jonathan P. Jackson, being released in 1972 and later acquitted.

-The 1981 work Women, Race and Class was Davis' third book.
+The 1981 work Women, Race and Class was Davis's third book.
 It followed If They Come in the Morning: Voices of Resistance (1971), a collection of writings edited by Davis, including contributions in which she discusses her experiences in prison, and Angela Davis: An Autobiography (1974), which was about the civil rights movement and its impact on her ideology.
+Both Angela Davis and Women, Race and Class were edited by Toni Morrison during her tenure as senior editor at Random House.